SolidLabResearch/Challenges/reports/storing-large-real-time-data-streams-in-pod-using-LDES.md

 This allows to showcase how solutions can process live data streams and how they can handle different data rates.

+TODO: @Stijn Does this build on [this](https://github.com/woutslabbinck/SolidEventSourcing)?
+Is it a dependency?

 ## Approved solution
 <!--
 Provide information about the approved solution: